Search

 Community & Youth Outreach

-Communications and youth outreach play a vital role in Advanced Vehicle Technology Competitions.
+Communications and youth outreach play a vital role in AVTCs.
 AVTCs enable teams to establish relationships within their communities and extend their outreach beyond their university.

 The students involved in communications and outreach are from a variety of majors and bring diverse backgrounds into a primarily engineering-focused collegiate team.